sectra-medical/dpat_imageanalysisapi_sdk/examples/python/ia_wholeslide/README.md

 In order to try this out you'll need to

-1. Get the server within this folder running (see Install and Run)
+1. Get the server and worker within this folder running (see Install and Run)
 2. Configure Sectra DPAT adding the URL of the server to the list of configured IA-Apps (see Configuring the Sectra DPAT Server)

 ### Install and run